connexcs/docs/customer.md

 2. Inactive: Disables the account, all calls will be blocked
 3. Pending Approval: When a customer signs up it will be listed under pending approval, setting pending approval won't let the calls        pass through.

-**Debit Limit:**  "Debit Limit" will be added by the user.
+**Debit Limit:**  You can set the debit limit on this field, you usually this is done for postpay customers.

-**Tax:**  "Tax" as a percentage will also be added by the user.
+**Tax:**  You can add the Tax as a percentage, this will be calculated on the payment that gets added.

 **Currency:** Select the currency from the dropdown menu.

 **_Note:_** _You wont be able to change the account currency once the account is created._

-**Portal Access:**  Users will select the "Portal Access" from the options either Yes or No.
+**Portal Access:**  Users will select the "Portal Access" from the options either Yes or No, selecting to NO will restrict your users to access your Customer Portal

 **Address:** Complete the customer's address.